Fast uniform generation of random graphs with given degree sequences: Introduction

 \section{Introduction}

 Sampling discrete objects from a specified probability distribution is a classical problem in computer science, both in theory and for practical applications.
 Uniform generation of random graphs with a specified degree sequence is one such problem that has frequently been studied.
 In this paper we consider only the task of generating {\em simple} graphs, i.e.\ graphs with no loops or multiple edges.
 An early algorithm was given by Tinhofer~\cite{tinhofer79}, but with unknown run time.
-A simple rejection-based uniform generation algorithm is usually implicit for asymptotically enumerating graphs with a specified degree sequence, for example in the papers of B{\'e}k{\'e}ssy~\cite{bekessy1972}, Bender and Canfield~\cite{bender1978} and Bollob{\'a}s~\cite{bollobas1980}.
+A simple rejection-based uniform generation algorithm is usually implicit for asymptotically enumerating graphs with a specified degree sequence, for example in the papers of B{\'e}k{\'e}ssy, B{\'e}k{\'e}ssy and Koml\'{o}s ~\cite{bekessy1972}, Bender and Canfield~\cite{bender1978} and Bollob{\'a}s~\cite{bollobas1980}.
 The run time of this algorithm is linear in $n$ but exponential in the square of the average degree.
 Hence it only works in practice when degrees are small.